Trim, County Meath: Media

 Longwave radio station Atlantic 252's broadcasting station was situated in Trim throughout the 1990s.
 The station's former buildings are now home to Trim Town Council and Trim Area Committee, two of the administrative bodies within the County of Meath.

 The RTÉ Radio 1 longwave transmitter at Clarkstown, some 11 km southeast of Trim, now broadcasts the AM version of Radio 1 (sometimes known as RTÉ Europe) on 252 kHz (1190.4 m).
 Prior to this date, RTÉ's main AM transmission centre had been near Athlone.

 The town has been used as the location for some film productions, including the use of Trim Castle to depict York Castle in Mel Gibson's Braveheart.

 Trim was also the setting for the first full-length Irish martial arts movie Fatal Deviation.

 The 1980 movie The Big Red One, starring Lee Marvin and Mark Hamill, was also partially shot in Trim and in particular at Trim Castle.

 Sport

-The town is home to Meath Gaelic Athletic Association footballers such as Jack Quinn and Darren Fay and in recent times Brendan Murphy has emerged as the county team's star goalkeeper.
+The town is home to Meath GAA footballers including Jack Quinn, Darren Fay and Brendan Murphy.

-Trim GAA Club have won the Meath Senior Football Championship on one occasion, in 1962.
-Trim is one of the two most successful teams (the other being Kilmessan) in the Meath Senior Hurling Championship, with both clubs between them winning almost half the championships played.
+Trim GAA club has won the Meath Senior Football Championship on one occasion, in 1962.
+Trim is one of the two most successful teams (the other being Kilmessan) in the Meath Senior Hurling Championship, with these two clubs winning almost half of all contested county championships.

-Trim is the hometown of the former St Johnstone player Tim Clancy who played for local club Trim Celtic as a youngster.
+Trim is the hometown of the former Kilmarnock association footballer Tim Clancy.
+Trim Celtic and Trim Town soccer teams are in the area.

-Trim has also become a popular place for activities in recent years including river kayaking with the opening of Boyne Valley Activities in 2011.
+Other popular sports in the town and its hinterland include athletics, road cycling and river kayaking.
+The Boyne Valley Activity Centre was opened in 2011.